CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #

 #### The idea of a closer look at SALI LMSS in an AALE context came from a Computational Law discussion, serendipitously triggered by our CL colleague Diana, together with Dazza and pics he took at the SALI LMSS presentation - ILTACON conference https://www.iltacon.org in Orlando, Florida on August 18th-22nd 2019.
-Things were going quiet until Brenden jumped into the SQL conversation, to send us on a ballistic trajectory involving APIs, Blockchains & Protocols:)
+Things were going quietly ... until Brenden jumped into the SQL conversation, to send us on a ballistic trajectory involving APIs, Blockchains & Protocols:)

 #### In addition to Dazza's pics comprehensively reflecting the SALI LMSS presentation, the reference document we use is the SALI Alliance's Draft Legal Matter Specification Standard (LMSS) 1.0, Rev 2 (June 2019), together with associated SALI Alliance reference working materials- which alltogether cover the content of the ILTACON presentation pics:

 #### https://salilegal.org/sali3/docs/SALI%20LMSS%201.0%20rev2c.pdf?1566567194
 #### Version Revision 2c - Last Update: 2019-06-08 - SALI Matter Specification Committee - Adam L. Stock
 #
-#### These reference materials are subject to © Copyright 2019 Standards Advancement for the Legal Industry Alliance - This SALI LMSS work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+#### SALI Alliance materials are subject to © Copyright 2019 Standards Advancement for the Legal Industry Alliance - This SALI LMSS work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 #### See also: SALI Alliance Intellectual Property Rights Policy - Draft 07 June 2018: https://salilegal.org/sali3/docs/SALI%20IPR%20Policy%2007JUN18.pdf .
 #

-#### For our (non-Lawyer Chris) own comments in below Part A:
+#### Regarding our (non-Lawyer Chris) own developments in below Part A:

 **Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**